 - SLEEP – Don’t sleep on your face.
-Sleeping on your side or back will help protect the extensions from damage.
-If you’re a rough sleeper or a face sleeper, ask me about sleep masks!
+Sleeping on your back will help protect the extensions from damage.
+If you’re a rough sleeper or a face/side sleeper, consider purchasing a domed lash sleep mask!

 - FILLS – For best results, book your fill appointments in the 2-3 week range.